 Nausea and vomiting:

 • Avoid food with offending odors, as well as overly sweet, greasy, fried or highly seasoned food.

 • Eat meals cold or at room temperature, which often makes food more easily tolerated.

-• Nibble on dry crackers or toast.
-These bland foods are easy on the stomach.
-Having something in your stomach when you take medication may help ease nausea.
+• Nibble on dry crackers or toast; these bland foods are easy on the stomach.

 Loss of appetite:

 • Because it’s important to maintain your weight, eat small meals throughout the day.
 That’s an easy way to take in more calories and protein.